hashgraph/hedera-nft-sdk/README.md

 ## Convert Metadata Objects to JSON Files

 The `convertMetadataObjectsToJsonFiles` function streamlines the process of converting an array of NFT metadata objects into individual JSON files.
 This utility is particularly useful for batch processing and storage of NFT metadata, facilitating easy upload and management of NFT collections.
-Before conversion, it validates each metadata object against the Token Metadata JSON Schema V2 standard to ensure compliance.
+Before conversion, it validates each metadata object against the token metadata schema to ensure compliance.

 ### Usage